Paullllllllllllllllll/ChronoTranscriber/README.md

 ChronoTranscriber is designed for researchers, archivists, and digital humanities professionals who need to transcribe historical documents at scale.
 The tool supports multiple processing backends, provides fine-grained control over image preprocessing, and ensures reproducible results through structured JSON outputs.

+The application offers two modes of operation to accommodate different workflows and user preferences:

+**Interactive Mode** provides a guided, step-by-step experience with visual prompts and navigation support.
+Users are walked through each decision point with clear explanations and can navigate backward or quit at any time.
+This mode is ideal for researchers who prefer an intuitive interface and want to make informed decisions at each stage of the transcription process.

+**CLI Mode** enables command-line operation with full argument support for automation, scripting, and integration into existing pipelines.
+All functionality is accessible via flags and parameters, with comprehensive help documentation and proper exit codes for shell scripting.
+This mode is designed for advanced users, batch processing workflows, and unattended operation.

+The mode is controlled by a single configuration flag (`interactive_mode` in `config/paths_config.yaml`), allowing users to switch seamlessly between workflows based on their current needs.

 ### Key Capabilities

 - **Dual OCR Backends**: Choose between local Tesseract OCR or cloud-based vision-language models (VLMs) from OpenAI
+- **Flexible Operation Modes**: Interactive guided workflows or command-line automation
 - **Batch Processing**: Submit hundreds or thousands of pages as asynchronous batch jobs via OpenAI's Batch API
 - **Structured Outputs**: Enforce consistent transcription format using customizable JSON schemas
 - **Recoverable Workflows**: Monitor batch progress, repair failed transcriptions, and safely resume interrupted jobs